Keyrose557/Webhacking/README.md

 Description:
 <br />
 <br />
 Our Target has a feedback form.
 Lets try a stored XXS attack.
-Its like a bring trap a user need to step on it.
+Its like a sring trap, a user need to step on it.
 The first trap is a simple alert indicating we were successful.
 Lets try something more devious like directing a user to a new URL.
 <br />
 <br />
 Innocent Vandalism ?